mehilshah/Bug_Reproducibility_DL_Bugs/README.md

-## Bug Reproducibility for Deep Learning Systems
+## Bug Reproducibility for Deep Learning Systems (Accepted in EMSE, 2024)

 This repository is the replication package for the project "Enhancing the Reproducibility of Deep Learning Bugs: An Empirical Study".
 This study is conducted under the supervision and guidance of Dr. Masud Rahman and Dr. Foutse Khomh.